juanMartinezAlvarez/juanMartinezAlvarez.github.io/_posts/231015_CrossPolarized_MRS.md

 ---
 layout: post
-title: a post with images
+title: A simple way to determine the thickness of thin samples
-date: 2015-05-15 21:01:00
+date: 2023-10-15 21:01:00
-description: this is what included images could look like
+description: We can exploit optical effects to find the thickness of very thin, transparent samples by simple methods
-tags: formatting images
+tags: optics
-categories: sample-posts
+categories: papers-post-optics
 thumbnail: assets/img/9.jpg
 ---